D-WIS/DDHub-Semantic-Interoperability/docs/vocabulary_development/auto-generated/md/DWISvocabulary.md

 - Specialization:
 - Description: Nouns refer to the nature of a node in the graph.
 Implicitely a noun refers to a "is a" relation between the instance node and the noun.
 This is the root class for all the nouns defined in the DWIS vocabulary.
 - Examples:
+`DWISNoun` is not really intended to be used directly neither when defining semantic facts nor in sparql queries.
 - Definition set: DWISSemantics
 ## DataEndPoint <!-- NOUN -->
 - Display name: DataEndPoint